rkuo2023/K75TML/pages/game-guides.md

 8. **Daily**: Buy all stuffs at **Mining Loot of ABYSSAL MINES** (C16)
 10. Participate events in Event Center
 11. **Recruiting Heroes**: recruiting in **Master** mode (5 draws-at-once) to get a golden and purple hero !
-12. **Event: Ancient Gate** do it every other day, the purple gold is for building your equipments (helmet, armour, boots, ...)
+12. **Event: Ancient Gate** do it every other day, the crimson gold is for building your equipments (helmet, armour, boots, ...)

 ---
 ### Protection / Defense
 1. **Keep most of your resources in Inventory** (so resources won't drop by attack)
-2. Keep your warehouse 10+, lvl 10 warehouse protect 1M foods & crystals.
+2. Level up your warehouse to 10+, lvl 10 warehouse protect 1M foods & crystals.
 3. Max level of your hospital, add research hospital capacity, add talent points for hospital capacity
 4. No Alliance Hospital !
 (It is costly and take forever to get cured from Alliance Hospital)
 5. Level up your **HALL of WAR** if you want to rally with more members!